Find the Best Sump Pump Repair Services in UK

 Impeller

-The impeller is a rotating component located inside the sump pump..
+The impeller is a rotating component inside the pump housing.
 It creates suction, drawing water into the pump and then propelling it up and out through the discharge pipe. .
-Damage to the impeller can significantly hinder the pump's effectiveness.
+A damaged impeller will reduce pump performance or cause it to fail completely.

 Motor